pulumi/docs/content/events/hacktoberfest-2020/index.md

 Hacktoberfest® is open to everyone in our global community.
 Whether you’re a developer, student learning to code, event host, or company of any size, you can help drive growth of open source and make positive contributions to an ever-growing community.
 All backgrounds and skill levels are encouraged to complete the challenge.

-This year, Pulumi is participating in Hacktoberfest with three areas where the community at large can collaborate to build new open source capabilities:
+This year, Pulumi is participating in Hacktoberfest with three areas where the community at large can collaborate to build new open source capabilities.

+### Native Pulumi Providers

-1. **Native Pulumi Providers** - Want Pulumi to work better with your favorite cloud services?
+Want Pulumi to work better with your favorite cloud services?
 We'll show you how to get started building providers that let Pulumi users take full advantage of these services.

+### Operator and Automation API

-2. **Operator and Automation API** - Learn how to use Pulumi's new Kubernetes Superpowers to build truly automated deployments for your workloads.
+Learn how to use Pulumi's new Kubernetes Superpowers to build truly automated deployments for your workloads.

-3. **Reusable Infrastructure Libraries** - Create new abstractions and infrastructure building blocks using Pulumi.
+### Reusable Infrastructure Libraries

+One of Pulumi's superpowers is that it allows you to easily create new abstractions and infrastructure building blocks.
+In fact, some of our own libraries like [awsx](https://github.com/pulumi/pulumi-awsx) and [kx](https://github.com/pulumi/pulumi-kubernetesx) do just that by creating higher-level components (i.e. [component resources](https://www.pulumi.com/docs/intro/concepts/programming-model/#components)) on top of the [pulumi-aws](https://github.com/pulumi/pulumi-aws) and [pulumi-kubernetes](https://github.com/pulumi/pulumi-kubernetes) providers respectively.

+Here are some helpful links to get you started on authoring your own component resources:

+* [Creating and Reusing Cloud Components using Package Managers](https://www.pulumi.com/docs/tutorials/aws/s3-folder-component/) - A step-by-step guide to building and publishing a `StaticWebsite` component.
+* [AWS Lambda Warmer as Pulumi Component](https://mikhail.io/2018/08/aws-lambda-warmer-as-pulumi-component/) - An abstraction of a common pattern to avoid cold starts in AWS Lambda.
+* [Pulumi Programming Model](https://www.pulumi.com/docs/intro/concepts/programming-model/#components) - Documentation to understand the underlying concepts in a Pulumi program.

 ## How to get started